devhulk/ethinbox/README.md

 // module.exports = solc.compile(sourceCode,1)

 ```
-go into the file and add the console.log() like above...

-then go ahead and run `node compile.js`

-Pay special attention to the `bytecode` and `interface` keys on the object.
+Check out the test folder for the actual web3 interaction with ganache.

+Check the deploy.js file for the deployment to the Rinkeby Ethereum Test Network.